brain-murphy/calcproject/README Part 1.md

 # calcproject
 Georgia Tech Calculus 3 project, by Brian Murphy, Justin Joe, and Yen Huang

+Although the equivalent to these commands can be preformed on mac and linux, this file outlines the way to navigate the project using windows.

 ## Compilation

 In order to compile the project, navigate into the 'src' directory and run